SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/DSL/DSL.md

 So let us see that.

-### Role playing syntax
+### Role-playing syntax

-Now we are ready to offer a syntax following practice of role playing game, i.e., using `2 D20` to create a handle of two dice with 20 faces each.
-For this purpose we will define class extensions: we will define methods in the class `Integer` but these methods will be only available when the package Dice will be loaded.
+Now we are ready to offer a syntax following the practice of role role-playing games, i.e., using `2 D20` to create a handle of two dice with 20 faces each.
+For this purpose we will define class extensions: we will define methods in the class `Integer` but these methods will be only available when the package Dice is loaded.

-But first let us specify  what we would like to obtain by writing a new test in the class `DieHandleTest`.
+But first, let us specify what we would like to obtain by writing a new test in the class `DieHandleTest`.
 Remember to always take any opportunity to write tests.
 When we execute `2 D20` we should get a new handle composed of two dice and can verify that.
 This is what the method `testSimpleHandle` is doing.

 ```